Menu

 Ear Wells

-Dr. Parker Velargo is the only doctor in New Orleans and only the second doctor in the state of Louisiana to offer correction of the infant ear deformities within the EarWell system.
+Dr. Parker Velargo is the only doctor in New Orleans—and only the second in the state of Louisiana—to offer correction of infant ear deformities using the EarWell system.

-Infant ear deformities occur at a rate of between 20% and 35% of all births.
-Dr. Velargo wants to actively address this issue in New Orleans with the EarWell procedure.
+Infant ear deformities occur in 20% to 35% of all births.
+Dr. Velargo is committed to actively addressing this issue in New Orleans with the EarWell procedure.

-Prior to EarWell, the only viable option for a child with an ear deformity had been a surgical procedure called an otoplasty.
-Otoplasty procedures are typically performed at approximately 5 years of age prior to the child starting school.
-Often, the child has already faced bullying and teasing.
-While Dr. Velargo does perform surgical otoplasty on children and adults, the EarWell procedure helps to correct most deformities in infancy without surgery if the child is treated early enough.
+Prior to EarWell, the only viable option for a child with an ear deformity was a surgical procedure called otoplasty.
+Otoplasty is typically performed at around 5 years of age, before the child starts school.
+By that time, many children have already experienced bullying and teasing.
+While Dr. Velargo does perform surgical otoplasty on children and adults, the EarWell procedure can correct most deformities in infancy without surgery—if the child is treated early enough.

-EarWell is a non-surgical and painless procedure that corrects most infant ear deformities.
-It permanently reshapes the ear during the narrow time when circulating maternal estrogens remain at high levels in the child.
-Best results are achieved when EarWell therapy is initiated during the FIRST THREE WEEKS OF LIFE.
+EarWell permanently reshapes the ear during the narrow window when circulating maternal estrogens remain at high levels in the child.
+The best results are achieved when EarWell therapy is initiated during the FIRST THREE WEEKS OF LIFE.

-Studies have shown that ear deformities can negatively impact a child’s physical and emotional development.
-Children with facial abnormalities can suffer peer hazing, ridicule and bullying.
-As a result, they often exhibit low self-esteem, anxiety, elevated social isolation and emotional withdrawal.
+Studies show that ear deformities can negatively affect a child’s physical and emotional development.
+Children with facial differences are more likely to experience peer hazing, ridicule, and bullying.
+As a result, they may develop low self-esteem, anxiety, social isolation, and emotional withdrawal.

 The EarWell system consists of four basic parts: